Dalvir0001/DSA-in-CPP/README.md

 - Search in a Binary Search Tree
 - Ceil in Binary Search Tree
 - Floor in Binary Search Tree
+- Insert a given node in BST
+- Delete a node in BST

 ## 🎯 Goals
 - Master Data Structures and Algorithms